-Cuba In Transition is an ongoing series of 18 large-scale photomosaic murals, audio interviews, and field recordings created on 3 trips by the artist to Santiago de Cuba, Baracoa, Havana, Viñales, Cienfuegos and Trinidad de Cuba shortly before and after President Obama's landmark trip in March 2016 and most recently in February 2017 after the death of Fidel Castro.
+Cuba In Transition is an ongoing series of 18 large-scale photomosaic murals, audio interviews, and field recordings created on 3 trips by the artist to Santiago de Cuba, Baracoa, Havana, Viñales, Cienfuegos and Trinidad de Cuba shortly before President Obama's landmark trip in March 2016 and most recently in February 2017 after the death of Fidel Castro.

 Each mosaic is between 5 and 15 feet wide and is handmade by taping together hundreds, sometimes thousands, of 4x6" photographs, taken from different angles.
 Neither a computer nor Photoshop is used.
 A slow, painstaking, and antiquated method, they are the product of synchronistic events, deep conversations and personal relationships.
 Culled from dozens of audio interviews conducted in Spanish, diverse voices and perspectives reveal the inner worlds of everyday Cubans.
 Set to a soundtrack of instrumental Cuban music, this project creates a welcoming space for conversations about some of the most salient issues of our time.

 An homage to the people of Cuba, the exhibition opened at A.P.E.
-Gallery in Northampton, Mass in June 2017 to widespread critical and public acclaim with a dozen press features and over 3,500 visitors in 21 days before traveling to New England's largest Latinx cultural center Villa Victoria Center for the Arts in Boston in fall 2017, Colorado's Loveland Museum in summer 2018, Williston's Grubbs Gallery in fall 2018.
-It opens at Deerfield Academy's von Auersperg Gallery in January 2019.
+Gallery in Northampton, Mass in June 2017 to widespread critical and public acclaim with a dozen press features and over 3,500 visitors in 21 days before traveling to New England's largest Latinx cultural center Villa Victoria Center for the Arts in Boston in fall 2017, Colorado's Loveland Museum in summer 2018, Williston's Grubbs Gallery in fall 2018, and Deerfield Academy's von Auersperg Gallery where it runs until March 1, 2019.